User Manual - Uncaged rosin press plates kit ( dp-rp35)

-- Ensure bamboo plank is aligned under the bottom plate.
+- Ensure the bamboo plank is aligned under the bottom plate.

 - Tighten the nut on the long threaded rod to secure it to the worktable plate below.

-Tip: We included a set of bottom plate holder to all of uncaged kits, no plate holder for the caged kit.
+Tip: We included a set of bottom plate holders for all of the uncaged kits, but no plate holder for the caged kit.